lfelizon/https-github.com-avih75-PickerFieldsControl/PRIVACY.md

 ## Security of Your Information

 We are committed to protecting the security of your information.
-No data is stored by the extension.
+No data is stored by this extension.

 ## Data for Quality and Reliability Improvments